 A multivariate stochastic volatility model with dynamic equicorrelation and cross leverage effect is proposed and estimated.
 Using a Bayesian approach, an efficient Markov chain Monte Carlo algorithm is described where we use the multi-move sampler, which generates multiple latent variables simultaneously.
 Numerical examples are provided to show its sampling efficiency in comparison with the simple algorithm that generates one latent variable at a time given other latent variables.
 Furthermore, the proposed model is applied to the multivariate daily stock price index data.
-The empirical study shows that our novel model provides a substantial improvement in forecasting with respect to out-of-sample hedging performances.
+The model comparisons based on the portfolio performances and DIC show that our model overall outperforms competing models.